charlybrown03/gatsby-blog/content/blog/my-first-blog-post/index.md

 [Laravel](https://laravel.com/) and [Angular](https://angular.io/), also taking a very helpful at the beginning online courses at [Patzi](https://platzi.com/).

-But everything changed in April 2016, when a friend and fellow student, [Biel Conde](https://www.linkedin.com/in/biel-conde-manyoses-45131286/), who was working as frontend team lead, decided to call me to a job interview where needed skills were...
+But everything changed in April 2016, when a friend and fellow student, [Biel Conde](https://www.linkedin.com/in/biel-conde-manyoses-45131286/), who was working as a frontend team lead, decided to call me to a job interview where needed skills were...
 PHP and Angular.

 > Oh, I know how to manage this kind of application!